skacem/skacem.github.io/_posts/2021-10-25-Customer-Segmentation-BA2.md

 ## Summary

-In this tutorial, we presented another use case of hierarchical clustering based on customer buying behavior.
-It is a simple yet powerful technique    We also showed how clusters profiling works and how a company can tailor its marketing campaigns to the customer segments whose expected profitability exceeds the cost to reach them.
+In this tutorial, we presented another use case of hierarchical clustering: Customer Segmentation based on their buying behavior.
+It is a simple yet powerful technique when it comes to customer targeting and precision marketing.
+We also showed how clusters profiling works and how a company can tailor its marketing campaigns to the customer segments whose expected profitability exceeds the cost to reach them.
 However, this segmentation method is not without problems and comes with a number of limitations:

 1. new customers are constantly being added, requiring frequent updates of segmentations.